-Vishwakarma Puja, also known as Vishwakarma Jayanti or Vishwakarma Day, is a significant Hindu festival celebrated to honor Lord Vishwakarma, the divine architect and engineer of the universe.
+Vishwakarma Puja, also known as Vishwakarma Jayanti or Vishwakarma Day, is a significant Hindu festival celebrated to honour Lord Vishwakarma, the divine architect and engineer of the universe.
 Falling on Kanya Sankranti, which in 2025 will be observed on Wednesday, 17 September, the day marks a unique blend of spirituality and craftsmanship.
 This occasion is revered by engineers, artisans, mechanics, architects, industrial workers, and creators of all kinds across India and Nepal.

 From garages in Jharkhand to factories in West Bengal, workplaces transform into worship halls as tools and machinery are offered prayers.
 The Vishwakarma Puja holiday is observed in several Indian states, though it remains a restricted holiday at the national level.
 It’s a day that not only acknowledges the contribution of technical professionals but also deepens the spiritual connection between work, creativity, and divine energy.